Australian & Queensland Mountain Running Championships

 Don’t be mislead by the (for many) shortish distance; this is a fast course with an average ascent and descent of 10%, on which you can really push yourself, so you can make it as tough a race as you would like to make it.
 There is one 700m section towards the end of the course that is steeper and more technical, take care in this section!

 The 14km course is the same as the 9km course, with the approx. 5km loop over the top of the mountain run twice.

 Please note that your course measurements may differ depending on weather circumstances and the measuring device used.

 The 9km course (minimum age 16 years old) leads up the mountain for 1.8km after which it turns right at the fork in the road.
 At 2.9km there is a steep ascent to the top of Camp Mountain on the Samford side.
 Once at the top (4km) take the forestry track that runs parallel to the picnic ground and the road.
 Then continue to run about 150m alongside the road before descending back down to about 7.6km.
 Then descend along the steep rocky road (Pump Station Rd), which runs straight off the main trail alongside the powerline.
 Descend to the creek and run back up.
 At the top, turn right to descend to the finish line 700m down the main trail..

 If you cannot run, but would like to be involved and be part of this great event, please contact Hubertien – details in the general information section below.

 Jobs include registration, parking, marshalling, checkpoints, water station, catering, timing, stand by 4WD.

-There are two paramedics in attendance, one at the start / finish Line and one at the top of Camp Mountain.
+There are three paramedics in attendance, one at the start / finish Line, one at the top of Camp Mountain and one mid-course.
 Furthermore, there are self help first aid kits available at various points on the courses and at the start / finish line.